-Cancers are named after their original cell type, from the organ where the cancer first begins to grow.
-This is the primary cancer.
-Cancer cells can break away from the primary site and travel to other parts of the body in the blood or lymphatic system.
-The cells eventually lodge in another body organ and begin to grow there.
-This is called a secondary cancer.
+Secondary cancers happen when cancer cells break away from the primary site and travel to other parts of the body in the blood or lymphatic system.
+The cells might lodge in another body organ, such as the lungs or liver, and begin to grow there.
 The cells are still the same type as the primary cancer.

-This is important because cancers are treated according to the original cell type.
-So for example, secondary breast cancers that have spread to the liver are treated with breast cancer treatments, because the cancer cells in the liver are breast cancer cells.
+This is important because your doctor treats cancers according to the original cell type.
+For example, secondary breast cancers that have spread to the liver are treated with breast cancer treatments.
+This is because the cancer cells in the liver are breast cancer cells.

 The information on this page is about cancers that start in the liver.

-The liver is the second largest organ in the body after the skin.
-It's just below your right lung and is protected by the lower ribs on that side of your body.
+The liver is the second largest organ in the body after your skin.
+It is just below your right lung and is protected by the lower ribs on the right side of your body.

 Converts fat to energy when the body needs it

-It produces bile, a substance that helps the digestion and absorption of food.
+Your liver makes bile.
+This is a substance that helps the digestion and absorption of food.
 Bile is stored in a small sack below the liver called the gallbladder.
-The bile passes into the bowel through the bile duct, a tube that goes from the liver to the first part of the small bowel.
+The bile passes into the bowel through the bile duct.
+This is a tube that goes from the liver to the first part of the small bowel (duodenum).

-The liver produces albumin.
-This is a protein found in blood that helps to keep a balance of fluid between the body's tissues and the bloodstream.
+Your liver makes proteins including albumin.
+Albumin is a protein found in blood.
+It helps to keep the right balance of fluid between the body's tissues and the bloodstream.

 Helps to clot the blood

-The liver produces substances that help the blood to clot.
+Your liver makes substances that help your blood to clot.
 These substances help to control bleeding when you cut yourself.

 Makes substances the body needs

-It's able to make many substances in the body that are essential for the production of bone and tissues.
-It also makes cholesterol, which is an essential part of the walls of cells.
+Your body makes substances that are essential for healthy bones and tissues.
+It also makes cholesterol, which is an important part of cell walls.

-The liver breaks down harmful substances so that the body can get rid of them in urine or faeces.
+Your liver breaks down harmful substances so that the body can get rid of them in your wee (urine) or poo (faeces).
 This includes alcohol, many drugs, and waste products from normal body processes.
-So if the liver is not working properly, harmful substances can build up and cause problems with the normal functions of the body.
+If the liver is not working properly, harmful substances can build up and cause problems.

 - hepatocellular carcinoma (HCC), this is the most common type of liver cancer

-- fibrolamellar cancer, a rare type of HCC
+- fibrolamellar cancer, this is a rare type of HCC

 - angiosarcoma (or haemangiosarcoma), which starts in the blood vessels of the liver and is extremely rare